Voices, Sounds and Artefacts - St Kilda

 Chan ann a-mhàin ann an leabhraichean eachdraidh a chithear sgeulachd Hiort ach anns na guthan, na fuaimean agus na cuimhneachain a chaidh a thoirt seachad tro ghinealaichean.
 Tha an cruinneachadh seo a’ toirt còmhla ceòl, leabhraichean-latha, amannan craolaidh agus eòlasan beò - pìosan a leigeas leinn ceum nas fhaisge air na daoine a bha uaireigin a’ fuireach ann an Hiort.

-The Hebridean Mermaid visits St Kilda.
+Kate Macleod takes viewers to St Kilda with her.
 Listen to the beautiful Gaidhlig singing.

 Waulking